ixnoahlive/lavacake/README.md

     - enabled: Whether or not user ratelimiting is enabled.
 If you do not use NGINX, this should be set to false.
 - **port**
     - The port to run Lavacake on, e.g. `9753`.
 Please check [this Wikipedia article](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) for a list of port standards to prevent conflicts.

-## 🧪 Data Sample
-A sample of a Lavacake data object.

-Currently unavailable.